DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 Authors: Claire Jordan Wiggins, Riyad N.H.
 Seervai, Medical Students, Baylor College of Medicine, Houston, TX, USA.
 DermNet NZ Editor in Chief: Adjunct A/Prof Amanda Oakley, Dermatologist, Hamilton, New Zealand.
 Copy edited by Gus Mitchell.
 June 2020.

 A dermatome is an area of skin that is primarily supplied by a single nerve root: communicating sensation from this skin region to the brain.
-The umbrella of somatosensation includes feedback from mechanoreceptors, thermoreceptors, proprioceptors, pain receptors, and chemoreceptors .
+Somatosensation includes feedback from mechanoreceptors, thermoreceptors, proprioceptors, pain receptors, and chemoreceptors.
+Dermatomes are different from Blaschko lines.

 Dermatomes form a stack of horizontal layers on the trunk and run lengthwise in the extremities.

-Knowledge of dermatomes aids in the diagnosis of several diseases.
+Knowledge of dermatomes can aid in the diagnosis of disease.

 © 2020 DermNet New Zealand Trust.